ShinJoy991/6DOF-Kinematics/README.md

 4.  **Forward velocity kinematics**

-Note: This post covers a specific aspect of kinematics, mainly focus for my practice robot.
+&emsp;&emsp;Note: This post covers a specific aspect of kinematics, mainly focus for my practice robot.
 Sections 2, 3, and 4 discuss one method for solving kinematics problems, but many other methods exist.
 A 6 degrees of freedom (DOF) robot is the most common type due to its full spatial